Frosthaven/dotfiles/README.md

 1. Install the listed software requirements for your platform.
 2. Clone this repository to `~/.local/share/chezmoi`.
 3. Run `chezmoi -v apply`.
+4. View the [shell_profiles](./shell_profiles) folder for integrating into your shell of choice.
+This step is generally only needed for the initial setup.

 ## Extra Configuration Notes